Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 Cicchetti on Napier

-For a relaxed yet refined Italian dining experience in Strathmore, Cicchetti on Napier is a must.
+Looking for a relaxed yet refined Italian restaurant in Melbourne?
+Strathmore’s Cicchetti on Napier is a must.
 Named after Venetian small snacks, the menu features irresistible dishes like burrata, goat cheese balls, and kingfish ceviche in tangy buttermilk.
 Highlights also include slow-cooked osso bucco pappardelle, bistecca alla Fiorentina, and chicken cotoletta.
-Don’t miss the iceberg wedge salad with housemade dressing and truffle pecorino.
-With elegant décor, friendly service, and a spritz in hand, it’s perfect for a memorable date night.
+Don’t miss the iceberg wedge salad with housemade dressing and truffle pecorino, and make sure you have a Negroni or Aperol Spritz in hand.
+Date night, sorted.

 283 Napier Street, Strathmore